-More Bad News for Investors of MVP REIT, MVP REIT II, The Parking REIT
+More Bad News for Investors of the Parking REIT

 Have you suffered losses investing in The Parking REIT/MVP REIT?
 If so, the securities attorneys at The White Law Group may be able to help you to recover your losses by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.